palikar/blog-hugo-files/content/projects/cpp_tips.md

 ### Rvalue, lvalue and move semantics {#rvalue-lvalue-and-move-semantics}

-<a id="org0d5c157"></a> "Move semantics" is a thing that we have in C++ now.
-It make a ton of sense once you get it but it may be a little hard to get by in the beginning.
+<a id="orgacb9fa7"></a> "Move semantics" is a thing that we have in C++ now (since C++11 actually).
+It makes a ton of sense once you get it but it may be a little hard to wrap your head around it.
+At lest in the beginning, of course.
 First off - why do we need move semantics?
 For code efficiency!
-If you now what you are doing, your code could run faster, with fewer object copies and fewer object created.
+If you now what you are doing, your code can run faster, with fewer object copies and fewer objects created.
 Second, and perhaps more importantly, what are move semantics?
-The way I like to put it - the ability to distinguish between object that won't be needed after the evaluation of a expression and the possibility to do different thing if you are dealing with such object.<br /> Take a look at the following code:
+The way I like to think about it - the ability to distinguish between object that won't be needed after the evaluation of an expression and the ability to do a different thing, if you are dealing with such object.<br /> Take a look at the following code:

 ```c++
 MyObject obj1, obj2;
 MyObject new_obj = obj1 + obj2;
 ```

 Lets say that the part `obj1 + obj2` creates a new object.
 This new object then gets copied through the copy assignment operator of the class `MyObject`.
 This creates another object that is stored in the `new_object` variable.
 All in all, two object were created in this situation.
-The object that was originally created by `obj1 + obj2` is..well, gone.
+The object that was originally created by `obj1 + obj2` is... well, gone.
 We just copied it and threw it away.
 Shame on us!
-Wouldn't it have been nice if we just used that object and just "moved" it in `new_obj`.
+Wouldn't it have been nice, if we could have just used that object and just "moved" it in `new_obj`.
 Yes, yes it would!
 And yes, it is possible.
 Through move semantics.
 Those kind of object that won't continue to live after the expression evaluation are called **rvalue** object.
 All other objects are **lvalue**.
-In the class `MyObject` we can define a special kind of constructor(move constructor) that "creates" object from rvalues, i. e. "moves" the data from the given object in **\*this**.
+In the class `MyObject` we can define a special kind of constructor (move constructor) that "creates" object from rvalues, i. e. "moves" the data from the given object in **\*this**.
 So,

 -   Lvalue - an object that can be used on left hand side of an expression; an object with identifiable address;
 -   Rvalue - an object that won't persist after the evaluation of a given expression; no identifiable address